Our Current Programs

 What is Economic Abuse?

-Based out of Ottawa, the Canadian Center for Women’s Empowerment (CCFWE) is here to break down the systemic barriers facing marginalized communities and survivors of economic abuse.
-Applying an equity-lens informed by both research and real experiences, our work focuses on prevention and response through meaningful community engagement.
+Based in Ottawa, the Canadian Center for Women’s Empowerment (CCFWE) works to dismantle systemic barriers facing survivors of economic abuse, coerced debt, and financial exploitations.
+Guided by equity and trauma-informed research, we drive prevention and response through systemic change and community engagement.

 We envision a world where the policy, legal, social services, and financial systems enable Economic Abuse victim-survivors to easily access and receive the resources they require to liberate themselves from their financial burdens and achieve economic empowerment.